fairyeszhuo/GEO4962-2021/_episodes/10-Analysing-BDC.md

 ![image](https://user-images.githubusercontent.com/44640857/111973529-df714200-8afe-11eb-8874-1e3cb88054e1.png)

 # Research question ideas
-- How are modelled ozone and BDC in CMIP6 models?
+- Do CMIP6 models capture the observed ozone and BDC characteristics?
-- Future BDC and ozone trends?
+- How will the BDC and ozone change in a future climate ?

 # Data
 - CMIP6 model data, historical period (1850-2014 CE) and future scenario(s)